-NOTE 10.
+NOTE 9.
 OTHER POSTEMPLOYMENT BENEFITS.
 (Continued)

-- The retiree has attained age 55 years while in the employment of the District and meets the follow service requirements: - Service requirements range from 5 to 15 years of service based on the employment category (contract) and date of hire. - The retiree is receiving retirement benefits from the NYS Employees' Retirement System or the NYS Teachers' Retirement System
+- The retiree has attained age 55 years while in the employment of the District and meets the follow service requirements: - O Service requirements range from 5 to 15 years of service based on the employment category (contract) and date of hire. - The retiree is receiving retirement benefits from the NYS Employees' Retirement System or the NYS Teachers' Retirement System

-The retiree is required to make a contribution towards the cost of coverage; contributions vary not only according to employment category (contract).
+The retiree is required to make a contribution towards the cost of coverage; contributions vary according to employment category (contract).
 The District reimburses Medicare Part B premiums for retirees who met the eligibility requirements at the time of retirement.
-In addition, the District will reimburse Medicare Part B premiums some future retirees.
+In addition, the District will reimburse Medicare Part B premiums for future retirees.

-Employees Covered by Benefit Terms - At June 30, 2018, the following employees were covered by the benefit terms:
+Employees Covered by Benefit Terms - At June 30, 2019, the following employees were covered by the benefit terms:

-Inactive employees or beneficiaries currently receiving benefit payments 249
+Inactive employees or beneficiaries currently receiving benefit payments 224

-Active employees 180
+Active employees 311

-Total Employees Covered by Benefit Terms 429
+Total Employees Covered by Benefit Terms 535